abrignoni/DFIR-SQL-Query-Repo/README.md

 https://artifacts.magnetforensics.com/ArtifactExchangeLogin

 After login go to the 'AUTHORS' section on the right side of the website and click 'Alexis Brignoni' to get the full downloadable list.

+The 'UFED PA - SQLite Wizard List' excel spreadsheet will list all the apps in the repo that have artifact extraction support in the Cellebrite tool.
+The XML files can be found in the repo within the pertinent app directories herein.